NEARBuilders/data-provider-playground/packages/plugin-lifi/README.md

 # Li.Fi Data Provider Plugin

-A data provider plugin for the NEAR Intents data collection system that integrates with [Li.Fi](https://li.fi/) bridge/swap aggregator to collect and normalize market data.
+A data provider plugin for the **NEAR Intents data collection system** that integrates with [Li.Fi](https://li.fi/) bridge/swap aggregator to collect and normalize market data.

-## Provider
+## Context & Objective

+This plugin is part of a larger initiative to build a dashboard comparing quotes and liquidity depth across NEAR Intents and its competitors.
+It adapts the template repository to build an **every-plugin plugin** that collects and normalizes market data from **Li.Fi**, one of NEAR Intents' competitors.

 **Provider**: Li.Fi
 **Website**: https://li.fi/